32 ACP vs. 380 (Best Pocket Carry Choice by Experts)

 .380 vs. .32: Recoil

-I love shooting my 9mm Smith & Wesson Shield.
-However, my wife found it to be too much felt recoil for her, so we bought her a .380 Auto pistol, and she loves it.
+I love firing my 9mm Smith & Wesson M&P Shield.
+However, my wife finds it to have too much recoil.
+We bought her a pistol chambered in 380 ammo, and she loves it.

-Comparing the recoil of these two calibers is nothing like comparing the 9mm vs. .45 ACP.
-The recoil difference between the .380 ACP vs. .32 ACP is minimal.
+Comparing the recoil of these two cartridges is nothing like comparing 9mm vs. .45 ACP.
+The recoil difference between the .380 ACP and .32 ACP is minimal.
+That said, the .32 ACP has slightly less recoil than the .380 ACP overall.

 Trajectory

-Neither of these pistol calibers was intended for long-distance shooting, so the trajectory of both is unimpressive.
+Neither of these pistol rounds was intended for long-distance shooting.
+They don't have impressive trajectories.

-Since these calibers are primarily for self or home defense, you shouldn't need to worry about the trajectory because most of these scenarios happen well within 25 yards, and the .32 ACP is still flat shooting at that distance.
+Since these rounds are intended for self or home defense, you don't need to worry about their trajectories too much.
+Most defensive scenarios play out within 25 yards, and the .32 ACP and .380 Auto are still flat-shooting over that distance.

 This section is a tie.